Mmatshumo

 In the north of Mmatshumo village lies Khubu Island aka Gaio and in the south of this village lies Damtshaa diamond mine operated by Debswana Company.
 The road linking Letlhakane in the south to Mmatshumo is tarred.
 Due to the diamond mining activities in the vicinity of this village, it is expected to see population and business boom in the coming years.
-According to 2011 Botswana Population and Housing Census, Mmatshumo and associated localities had a total population of 1 650.
-The contribution from Mmatshumo village alone was 1 122 with 524 males and 598 females.
+According to 2022 Botswana Population and Housing Census, Mmatshumo and associated localities had a total population of 1719.